 poodle

 (3) Poodles don't particularly like other dogs.

 When observed at dog parks, poodles tend to stick by their owner's side rather than socializing with the other canines.
 Even if the poodle ventures out to sniff or briefly run with the others, these dogs typically return to their humans after a short period of time.
 The only real exception is when other poodles are also at the park and they seem to be drawn together for more extended playtime.
-So if you are considering adopting a rescue dog and have a poodle at home, be prepared for some initial resistance to the new intruder.
+So if you are considering adding a new dog to your family and already have a poodle at home, be prepared for some initial resistance to the new intruder.

+poodle